TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/01_lesson/lesson.md

 * [Do Now]
 * [Example]
 * [Lab]
+* Associated Reading - section 6.1 of Book
 * Read through the handout, lesson, and lab so that you are familiar with the requirements and can assist students

 ## Pacing Guide